Vecihi Hürkuş: Balkan Wars and World War I

 In 1912, he joined his uncle, Colonel Kemal Bey, as a volunteer in the Balkan Wars, and was sent to Edirne.
 After the war, he was assigned as the commander of a camp holding prisoners-of-war in Beykoz.
-He was affected by pilots who died after going to Egypt and initially made model planes.
+He was influenced by pilots who died after traveling to Egypt and initially built model planes.
 Hürkuş wanted to become a pilot himself, but he was considered to be too young.
-Instead, he went to an airplane mechanic school, where he learned about airplanes for the first time.
+Instead, he attended an aircraft mechanics school, where he learned about airplanes for the first time.

 In 1914, after World War I started, Hürkuş was sent to Baghdad during the Mesopotamia campaign as a mechanic.
 On 12 February 1916, he made a reconnaissance flight near modern-day Palestine with another pilot, senior lieutenant Mehmet Ali.
 During the flight, their plane stalled and crashed.
 Mehmet Ali had to have a leg amputated, while Hürkuş was left in critical condition and was sent to Istanbul.
 After his treatment, Hürkuş attended an aviation school in Yeşilköy and became a pilot himself.
 He joined 7th Airplane Company (Tayyare Bölüğü) in December 1916 as a non-commissioned officer.
 He and captain Şükrü Koçak are credited with shooting down a Russian aircraft in combat on 26 September 1917, which is considered the first in Turkish aviation history.

 During the Caucasus campaign, Hürkuş was wounded in a dogfight on 8 October 1917 after making a tactical mistake by not using his altitude advantage over his opponent, causing him to make an emergency landing in Erzurum.
 Realizing that he was going to be taken as a prisoner by Russians, he burned his plane to not hand it over.
 He was taken to and held captive at a prisoner-of-war camp in Nargin, but later escaped with the help of Azerbaijanis, and returned to Istanbul on 13 May 1918 via Iran.
 He joined the 9th Airplane Company, tasked with defending the airspace of Istanbul, after his return.
 He was discharged from the military following the end of the war.